jackypark9852/CUDA-Path-Tracer/README.md

 </table>

-In reality though, sorting every bounce introduced significant overhead—key generation, `sort_by_key` passes, scanning to find group boundaries, and multiple kernel launches.
+In reality though, sorting every bounce introduced significant overhead: key generation, `sort_by_key` passes, scanning to find group boundaries, and multiple kernel launches.
 In our scenes, the benefit from reduced branching wasn’t large enough to offset these costs.
 The graph below shows this: total time with material sorting exceeded the baseline despite slight wins inside the shading kernels.

 The likely culprits are pretty straightforward.
-With only around eight material buckets, grouping doesn’t buy much—warps still see plenty of variation within a single “material” due to textures, roughness, and IOR differences.
+With only around eight material buckets, grouping doesn’t buy much; warps still see plenty of variation within a single “material” due to textures, roughness, and IOR differences.
 On top of that, the per-bounce resorting and relaunching adds a lot of overhead: we’re doing global shuffles of data and paying extra kernel launches at resolutions and paths-per-pixel where those costs dominate.
 Finally, the memory traffic is nontrivial; reordering zipped arrays (paths, intersections, RNG state, throughput) every bounce is simply expensive.

 Still, I think there are scenarios where this approach can help: namely very large scenes with lots of distinct material branches and heavy BSDF divergence.
 If we go that route, we can consider lighter-weight bucketing/partitioning instead of a full sort (e.g., `thrust::stable_partition` into coarse bins like dielectric, conductor, diffuse) and process those bins sequentially.
 Binning as a small cascade of partitions, the effective work scales like O(n log M) for M material buckets, whereas a full sort scales like O(n log n) (comparison-based) or O(k n) (radix), so with a small M the binning route often wins.
 Additionally, we could also reduce churn by sorting less often (every k bounces or after a big drop in active paths).